 Getting enough and good sleep is essential for maintaining a healthy weight.
 Sleep deprivation can have a strong impact on your metabolic system, your appetite and your energy levels.

-Studies have established strong correlation between your daily sleep routine and the trend of gaining weight.
-Therefore, does lack of sleep cause weight gain?
-Well, reportedly, yes.
+Sleep-deprivation or disruption in sleep can have a strong impact on your metabolic rates, your general appetite and the way your energy is being spent.
+All of these have a significant role to play in weight regulation.
+Studies have established a strong correlation between your daily sleep routine and increasing weight.
+Therefore lack of sleep can cause weight gain.
 Apart from the fact that a restful nocturnal sleep of 7 to 8 hours is always advised for maintaining good health and keeping cardiac problems at bay, it also helps in maintaining a healthy weight.

-Lack of enough sleep can also be a precursor to chronic build up of stress.
+Lack of enough sleep can also be a precursor to a chronic build-up of stress.
 When you sleep less, your mind rests less and continues to remain worked up all the time.
 This leads to stressful situations for your system thereby, triggering the release of stress hormones.
 These stress hormones are known to be responsible for slowing down the pace of metabolism in the body thereby, leading to weight gain.

 Sleep deprivation can not only lead to weight gain but also contribute to serious disorders such as hypertension, diabetes, cardiovascular complications and so on.
 If you are suffering from sleep apnea, which is a chronic condition related to sleep deprivation, it’s time to get medical help.